 - Unofficial transcripts from all colleges and/or universities attended for one year or more

 - Official TOEFL results (if applicable)

 The GRE will not be accepted for applications received during the period September 2020-June 2021.
+We ask that you do not submit or reference GRE scores in your application, as they will not be considered.
 The GRE requirement for future years in under consideration by the department.
-Please do not provide or reference GRE test scores in your application, as they will not be considered.

 Statement of Purpose